Miss Maine Teen USA

 The Miss Maine Teen USA competition is the pageant that selects the representative for the state of Maine in the Miss Teen USA pageant.
 The pageant is directed by The Clemente Organization.

 Maine is one of the least successful states at Miss Teen USA, having placed only five times.
 Their highest placement was in 1995, when Kathryn "Katie" Aselton finished 1st runner-up to Keylee Sue Sanders.

 Four Maine teens have gone on to win the Miss Maine USA title, and five competed at Miss USA.

-Jazmine Werner of Cumberland was crowned Miss Maine Teen USA 2025 on May 11, 2025, at Portland Marriott at Sable Oaks in Portland.
-She represented Maine at Miss Teen USA 2025.
+Sadie Coffey of Ogunquit was crowned Miss Maine Teen USA 2026 on June 21, 2026 at DoubleTree by Hilton Hotel Boston North Shore in Danvers.
+She will represent Maine at Miss Teen USA 2026.